allegro/blog/_posts/2021-04-29-how-to-ruin-elasticsearch-performance.md

 ### Treating search and indexing as two separate problems

 You might be tempted to think of Elasticsearch as yet another database.
-If you do, you are likely to run into many issues, including performance problems, which are the topic of this post.
-One of the main things that set ES apart from most databases, whether they be SQL or NoSQL, is the
+If you do, you are likely to run into many issues, including performance problems.
-[search-indexing asymmetry](https://www.elastic.co/guide/en/elasticsearch/reference/current/near-real-time.html).
+One of the main things that set ES apart from most databases, whether they be SQL or NoSQL, is the [search-indexing asymmetry](https://www.elastic.co/guide/en/elasticsearch/reference/current/near-real-time.html).
 In contrast to a normal database, in Elasticsearch you can’t just insert a bunch of documents: this process triggers indexing, creates new segments, potentially triggers segment merges, etc. and may affect performance in interesting ways.
 While indices of some kind are used in pretty much all databases, in ES they play